Ishitav03/Ishitav03/README.md

 ### Hi there 👋

-- 🔭 I’m a 3rd year B.Tech. student
+- 🔭 I’m a final year B.Tech.(CSE) student.
-- 🌱 I’m currently learning DSA
-- 👯 I’m looking to collaborate on web development Projects
+- 🌱 I’m a full stack web developerand looking forward to collaborate on web development Projects
 - 📫 How to reach me: vishira383@gmail.com
 - 😄 Pronouns: She/her